-AG-881: brain penetrant pan-IDH program
+Vorasidenib (AG-881): brain penetrant pan-IDH program

-AG-881 is an orally available, selective, brain-penetrant, pan-IDH mutant inhibitor, which provides added flexibility to our current portfolio of IDH mutant inhibitors.
-We are currently focusing our development efforts for AG-881 in glioma.
-We and Celgene are developing AG-881 pursuant to the AG-881 Agreements, described below.
+Vorasidenib (AG-881) is an orally available, selective, brain-penetrant, pan-IDH mutant inhibitor.
+We are currently focusing our development efforts for vorasidenib (AG-881) in glioma.
+In connection with the termination of the AG-881 Agreements discussed below, Celgene shall be eligible to receive royalties from us at a low single-digit percentage rate on worldwide net sales of products containing vorasidenib (AG-881).